snowball-lang/snowball/README.md

 ## Links

-Follow this links and tell us your thoughts, ask questions and be part of the Rect community!
+Follow this links and tell us your thoughts, ask questions and be part of the Snowball community!

 * GitHub : https://github.com/snowball-lang/snowball
 * ORG    : https://github.com/snowball-lang